Cloud Infrastructure Automation: The Imperative for Cloud Success!

 Cloud automation can help automate the configuration of different firewalls, access points, and networks so that any manual errors that may have resulted in insecure infrastructure are addressed.

-Organizations must incorporate these key cloud automation security capabilities into their IT workflow:
+Organizations must incorporate these key cloud infrastructure automation security capabilities into their IT workflow:

 - Authentication and Authorization